 Optional Single Supplement

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD870 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD850 will be payable.

 2 Domestic flights, Private air-conditioned minibus, Boat rides on the Ganges in Varanasi, and Lake Pichola, Udaipur, Jeep for village safaris, Taxis and Rickshaws for some sightseeing.